First Turkey MTB XC race start

 Wundali

-‘Wundali’ is Darumbal meaning ‘Where to?”
-It is the high link track between Turkey’s Nest and Ant’s Nest.
+'Wundali' is a Darumbal Aboriginal world meaning 'Where to?"
+Wundali is a high link track between Turkey's Nest, Skyline Hub, and Ant's Nest.
 There is something about riding Wundali that just makes you smile, not the uphill switchbacks so much, but the changing landscape along its length.
-Smooth machine-built track through open bushland suddenly enters wetter jungle then back out again.
-And the view is unbelievable.
+Smooth machine-built track through open bushland briefly touches a wetter rainforest section then back out again.
+The view over the valleys, Fitzroy River, and Rockhampton City are breathtaking.

 Zara’s Crossing